Terms and conditions (accommodation-only)

 Booking & paying for your holiday

 After your booking is taken and a deposit received, a confirmation invoice will be sent to you detailing the total cost due.
-Full payment must be received not less than 61 days (or 100 days cruise, 180 days world cruise) before departure.
-If we or your travel agent have not received full payment at least 61 days (or 100 days cruise, 180 days world cruise) before departure, we reserve the right to treat your booking as cancelled by you and forfeit your deposit by way of cancellation charges.
+Full payment must be received not less than 61 days before departure.
+If we or your travel agent have not received full payment at least 61 days before departure, we reserve the right to treat your booking as cancelled by you and you will forfeit your deposit by way of cancellation charges.
 If we do not cancel straight away because you have promised to make payment, you must pay the cancellation charges shown in 3.3 depending on the date we reasonably treat your booking as cancelled.
-If you make a holiday booking within 61 days (or 100 days cruise, 180 days world cruise) of your departure date then you must pay the full cost of the holiday at the booking stage.
+If you make a holiday booking within 61 days of your departure date then you must pay the full cost of the holiday at the booking stage.
 All money paid by you to one of our authorised travel agents for your holiday will be held by the agent on our behalf until paid to us.

 After booking you will receive an invoice with important information relevant to your destination.
 Please ensure that you check the details carefully and read all of the information provided.
 Approximately 10-14 days prior to departure you will receive your final itinerary.
 In the case of late bookings, changes or payments, this information may be emailed to you to ensure receipt.

 If you want to change any part of your holiday arrangements after the invoice has been issued, we will do our best to assist but it may not be possible.
-Any request for changes must be made in writing by the person who made the original booking or their travel agent.
+Any request for changes must be made in writing by the person who made the original booking (lead name) or their travel agent.
 If it is possible to make the change, it will be subject to an administration charge of £50 per booking and payment of any further costs incurred by us as a result of the change.
 You should be aware that any such costs are likely to increase, the closer to the departure date the changes are made.
+If you change the number in your party, the accommodation price may be re-calculated.
+If the party size is reduced, this could mean the remaining members paying more due to under-occupancy.
 If we agree that you may change your booking to a holiday of lower value and then you cancel that holiday, we reserve the right to levy cancellation charges on the value of the original booking. it will not be possible to make changes within 30 days of your scheduled departure date.

 If you or anyone on your holiday booking decides to cancel the holiday, the lead name or their travel agent must notify us of the decision in writing as soon as possible.
-Any notification by telephone must also be confirmed in writing or by e-mail.
+Any notification by telephone must also be confirmed in writing.
 Cancellation will take effect from the day written confirmation is received by us.